Palazuelos Variscite Teardrop Cabochon media thumbnails

 Is it suitable for daily wear as a pendant?

-Has it been treated?
+Is it treated?

 More about variscite: properties, meaning, and uses.
 See also: all cabochons · handmade pendants.